kubernetes/enhancements/keps/sig-scheduling/4832-async-postfilter/README.md

 proposal will be implemented, this is the place to discuss them.
 -->

-We'll introduce a new extension point `AsyncPostFilter`.
-`AsyncPostFilter` is placed after `PostFilter` so that we can do something which should be done synchronously at `PostFilter` and then proceed to `AsyncPostFilter`.

-The target Pod won't be queued back to the scheduling queue during `AsyncPostFilter` is running for them.

-### Asynchronous Preemption

-To achieve an asynchronous preemption, we'll calculate which Pods to preempt at `PostFilter`, and then make API calls actually at `AsyncPostFilter`

-Preemption `PostFilter` calculates which Pods to preempt like it does currently.
-And, after the calculation, `PostFilter` nominates the preempter Pod for the Node via `AddNominatedPod`, which makes the next scheduling cycle take this preempter Pod into consideration.

-This `AddNominatedPod` only operates the scheduler's internal cache, and doesn't make any API calls, which means light weight.
+To achieve an asynchronous preemption, we will change the preemption plugin's implementation like the following:
+1. The preemption PostFilter plugin calculates the preemption target and nominate the Pod for the Node.
+(We'll use `AddNominatedPod` API exposed from the scheduling framework to plugins.)
+2. The preemption PostFilter plugin starts the goroutine to make API calls inside, and return success status (= not wait for the goroutine to finish).
+3. The preemption plugin gates the Pod, which the preemption is in-progress, at PreEnqueue extension point so that the target Pod won't be retried during the preemption.

-Then, afterwards `AsyncPostFilter` makes actual API calls.
+Then, afterwards the preemption goroutine makes actual API calls.
-If `AsyncPostFilter` fails at some point, it reverts the nomination via `AddNominatedPod` with [`clearNominatedNode`](https://github.com/kubernetes/kubernetes/blob/f5c538418189e119a8dbb60e2a2b22394548e326/pkg/scheduler/schedule_one.go#L135).
+If the preemption goroutine fails at some point, it reverts the nomination via `AddNominatedPod` with [`clearNominatedNode`](https://github.com/kubernetes/kubernetes/blob/f5c538418189e119a8dbb60e2a2b22394548e326/pkg/scheduler/schedule_one.go#L135).
-If `AsyncPostFilter` succeeds, the Pod is queued back to the queue, and (hopefully) scheduled on the nominated node.
+If the preemption goroutine succeeds, the Pod is queued back to the queue, and (hopefully) scheduled on the nominated node.

 ### Consideration to race condition